-Not long ago, we needed to switch some of our internal communication software applications.
+Not long ago, we needed to switch some of our internal communication and go through a software implementation process.
 We knew it was important to make the changes as smoothly as possible to minimize disruption of business operations.
 Doing so was not easy, and we learned a lot along the way.

 Hopefully, what follows will give you some guidance for your own software implementation plan and some ideas based on our experience as well.